 Huaraz sits amongst the massive peaks of Cordillera Negra and Blanca, making it an adventurer’s paradise.
 Laguna 69 is probably the most popular day hike for visitors spending time in this Peruvian city.
 It isn’t hard to see why Laguna 69 is so popular, as its vivid turquoise waters, glaciers clinging to rugged cliffs, plummeting waterfalls, and overall gorgeous landscape make for an unforgettable hike.
-So, we’ve provided all the details of our incredible experience at Laguna 69 and everything you need to know about visiting this little slice of heaven.
+Following are the details of our incredible experience at Laguna 69 and everything you need to know about visiting this gorgeous spot.

 Finding a Laguna 69 Tour

-You can do the Laguna 69 hike on your own, but paying for private transport to get there will cost just about as much, if not more.
-We have also heard that you can take public transportation to and from the trailhead, but we didn’t see any vehicles except tour vans and individuals who had their own cars driving along the road in the park.
+You can do the Laguna 69 hike on your own, but when we visited, paying for a taxi or car rental to get there cost just about as much, if not more.
+We have also heard that you can take a colectivo to and from the trailhead, but we didn’t see any vehicles except tour vans and individuals who had their own cars driving along the road in the park.

 Before taking on the Laguna 69 hike, it is a good idea to spend a day in Huaraz to acclimate and shop around for tours.
 For more information on the city, check out our Huaraz city guide.
 Huaraz sits at 3,050 meters (10,000 feet), and some peaks in the area reach to 6,700 meters (22,000 feet).
 The hike to Laguna 69 starts at 3,800 meters (about 12,500 feet) and ends at over 4,600 meters (15,100 feet).
-Our first day, we did a fairly easy hike to Laguna Wilcacocha to acclimate a bit.
+Our first day, we did a fairly easy hike to Laguna Wilcacocha to acclimate a bit after coming from sea level.

 Ten minutes before starting the hike, the van stopped at Laguna Llanganuco, a turquoise lake surrounded by towering cliffs and fairytale-like trees.
 As the van rolled up the hill, the guide explained that we’d have three hours to hike up to Laguna 69, an hour to relax at the lake, and then a couple hours to hike back down.